Last updated on December 22nd, 2022 at 08:26 pm

 - Financial details of your future self-employment activity

-Protip: You can also use an online tool like Sorted that lets you register your freelance business at Finanzamt for free.
+Protip: You can also use an online tool like Accountable that lets you register as a freelancer in Germany at Finanzamt for free.

 Once you have completed this form, check and recheck the details to make sure you have added accurate info.
 Once done, you are now ready to submit your form to your responsible Finanzamt.

 Make sure that you have your Finanzamt office correctly located.

 You can deliver this form in person to the Finanzamt.
 No appointment is required for this, but make sure to check the opening times on the website.